caoyue/Wox.Plugin.Todos/README.md

 - type `td -h` to view supported commands

 ### sync your todo list
-- open your plugin directory(open settings -> Plugin -> Wox.Plguin.Todos -> click 'Plugin Directory')
-- put `config.txt` in plugin directory with a file path which could be synced, e.g.

-    ```
-    C:\Users\me\OneDrive\todos.data.json
-    ```
+- go to "Settings -> Plugin -> Todos", choose a synced folder you want to store data file
-- use `td -rl` or `restart Wox` to take effect
+- restart wox to take effect
-- tips: cause data file may be synced after the initialization of Wox plugin, if todo list not updated, use `td -rl` to reload todos from the data file